OpenINF/openinf-util-types/README.md

 <a name="isDataView"></a>

 ## isDataView(value) ⇒ <code>boolean</code>
-Determines if value is actually a DataView.
+Determines if value is actually of type `DataView`.

 **Kind**: global function